openaustralia/openaustralia-parser/README.md

 In the `recess.php` file you need to specify the date ranges that the parliament is in _recess_, i.e. NOT sitting.
 This is a bit unintuitive and it's easy to get the wrong way around so take care.

-### Someone leaves or enters parliament

-During the term of a parliament for all sorts of reasons people can leave (e.g. retirement, death) or enter parliament (e.g. by-election, appointed to fill a [casual vacancy](https://en.wikipedia.org/wiki/Australian_Senate#Casual_vacancies)).

-TODO: Document what you have to do.

 ### Ministerial reshuffles

-TODO.

-### General elections

 TODO.